james-rankin/auditory-streaming/README.md

 or the version as in the paper\
 RunModelPF('pfp',320)

-If you don't have a Parallel Computing Toolbox license replace 'parfor' with 'for'
+If you don't have a Parallel Computing Toolbox license replace two instances of 'parfor' with 'for' in RunModelPF.m